Being an Active Bystander

 If you want to be an active bystander, follow these steps:

 - Identify the Problem: The first step to being an effective active bystander is to understand the situation.
 Issues of sexual harassment and sexual assault, microaggressions, bullying, unhealthy drug and alcohol use, environmental injustice, mental health crises, academic integrity (and more), are all things active bystanders can work to change.
-For a deeper understanding of these issues, please contact the Center for Gender Equity, the Center for Community Engagement and Service or the Diversity Center with any questions.
+For a deeper understanding of these issues, please contact the Center for Diversity, Justice, and Sustainability with any questions.

 - Understand why you might be hesitant to act: Sometimes, we can be unsure if we need to step in, especially if we believe someone around us will help.
 Sometimes, depending on our identities and the exact situation, we might feel unsafe.
 It is important to assess any barriers and biases you have towards an incident, because this will help determine the best way to act.